henrychang1413/python_selenium_framework/README.md

 # automation_framework

-selenium for python automation framework design.
+python automation framework design for UI test .

 this framework is to test login  "uat.ormuco.com" with different username and password scrpite languange is Python3.